dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 # Part 1: Brand Comparison Program

-This part of the project introduces the first interactive module, implemented as a menu-based Julia program, which allows users to compare the prices between **two selected fashion brands** within a specific **category** and **season**.
-It forms the foundation of the analysis system by combining user input validation, data filtering, and statistical comparison.
+This part presents the first interactive module of the project, implemented as a menu-based program that enables users to compare the prices of two fashion brands within a selected category and season.
+The program begins by displaying menus from which the user selects a product category and season.
+Based on these choices, the system automatically filters the dataset to show only the brands available within the selected parameters.
+The user can then choose two different brands to compare.
+Once the selections are made, the program calculates the average current price for each brand, displays the results in a comparison table, and highlights the price difference between them.
+If the selected category and season contain no data or fewer than two brands, the program notifies the user and allows them to make another selection.
+This interactive process can be repeated multiple times, allowing users to explore and compare brand pricing patterns across various categories and seasons.

 ## Step 1: User Interface

-This initial phase focuses on direct interaction with the user.
-The program requires the user to provide three specific inputs:
+The user interface is designed to provide a simple and intuitive experience through a series of menus.
+The program guides the user step-by-step to make the necessary selections:

-1. **Product category:** the user selects one of the six available options.
+Category selection – the user chooses a product category from the available options.

-2. **Two brands to compare:** selected from the available brands.
+Season selection – the user selects a season to analyze.

-3. **Season:** the user selects the desired season.
+Brand selection – the user selects two different brands to compare from those available in the chosen category and season.

-This step validates the inputs to ensure they are correct, that the two brands are different and that all inputs match the allowed variables exactly.
-If the input is invalid, the program asks the user to re-enter it.

-This step ensures that the comparison is performed only on valid and consistent data.
+After the selections are made, the program validates the inputs to ensure that the chosen values exist in the dataset and that two distinct brands have been selected.
+If any input is invalid or unavailable, an error message is displayed, prompting the user to try again.
+Once the inputs are confirmed, the program performs the price comparison and displays the results clearly on the screen.

 ## Step 2: Data Filtering